 White gold is alloyed with white metals, rose and yellow gold are often alloyed with copper.

 Other metals are the noble white metals platinum, palladium and tungsten.

 There are many aspects to consider when choosing the right engagement ring but getting the right partner is the most important thing of all !

 Thank you to Guest Contributor – Rebecca Lowe for making things a little clearer and giving great information on the options we have when choosing such a special piece of Jewellery.

-Rebecca is a Fashion student living in London who works part-time with fashion consultant Suzanne Bernie at Coathanger helping people get the right look for whatever occasion as well as writing on behalf of Samara James who help you create the perfect proposal with a gorgeous ring.
+Rebecca is a Fashion student living in London who works part-time with fashion consultant Suzanne Bernie helping people get the right look for whatever occasion as well as writing on behalf of Samara James who help you create the perfect proposal with a gorgeous ring.